 There are two reasons for the existence of this subsection and, especially, this listing.
-First, it is supposed 569 to be a demonstration ad oculos of the generationist scheme of quantification, exemplifying the interplay 570 of collectivity, global cumulativity (4 girl(s)), distributivity and local cumulativity (1 to 3 girl(s)), and 571 event-level non-cumulative quantification (1 to 2 girl(s)) with multicollections; this includes the markers of 572 distributivity (each), non-distributivity (individually), cumulativity (on the whole), and non-cumulativity 573 (on each occasion).
-Note that multicollections are verbalized both in local cumulativity (on the whole 574 1 to 3 girl(s)) and event-level non-cumulative (on each occasion 1 to 2 girl(s)) settings reflecting the 575 corresponding variance.
-576
+First, it is supposed to be a demonstration ad oculos of the generationist scheme of quantification, exemplifying the interplay of collectivity, global cumulativity (4 girl(s)), distributivity with local cumulativity (1 to 3 girl(s)), and event-level noncumulative quantification (1 to 2 girl(s)) with multi-collections; this includes the markers of distributivity (each), nondistributivity (individually), cumulativity (on the whole), and noncumulativity (on each occasion).
+Note that multi-collections are verbalized both in local cumulativity (on the whole, 1 to 3 girl(s)) and event-level noncumulative (on each occasion, 1 to 2 girl(s)) settings reflecting the corresponding variance.

 Accordingly, it is not intended to showcase a certain approach of a method or implementation handling quantification, or even a certain new natural language generation approach of generating English quantified sentences.
-I am of course open to any quite different (probably more effective) method, or, in times of Deep Learning, to any other type of implementation.
+I am, of course, open to any quite different (probably more effective) method, or, in times of Deep Learning, to any other type of implementation.

-Linguistically, as said in the provisos, it is a crutch (see also the technical preliminaries of section 3).
-Yet while the "English sentences" are bad English, their German translations would be nearly perfect.
-Note, however, that the German equivalent of "individually" is ill-placed at that position in a German sentence (it cannot occur postnominally, but rather appears in 'floating' positions).
+Linguistically, as said in the provisos, it is a crutch (see also the technical preliminaries of Section 3).
+Yet, while the "English sentences" are bad English, their German translations would be nearly perfect.
+Note, however, that the German equivalent of "individually" is ill-placed at that position in a German sentence (it cannot occur post-nominally, but rather appears in "floating" positions).
 Hence the simplified listing with all red flags set to prevent such discussions.

-Second, the implementation presented here must not be taken as the goal or result of the paper.
-It 586 should rather be viewed as a method on the theory/knowledge level in the sense of "prototyping as theory 587 building".
-Starting with the idea to apply the generation view to the field of quantification, this provided 588 the means to test, monitor and refine the generation view straightforwardly.
-I regard this as eminently 589 effective methodologically (see also Lang, Carstensen, and Simmons 1991; Carstensen 2001) and can 590 definitely recommend it, especially in the field of language and computation with its vast amount of related 591 approaches on different levels and in different disciplines (linguistics, computational linguistics, AI, logic, 592 593 computer science).
+Second, the implementation presented here must not be taken as the goal or result of the article.
+It should rather be viewed as a method on the theory/knowledge level in the sense of "prototyping as theory building".
+Starting with the idea to apply the generation view to the field of quantification, this provided the means to test, monitor, and refine the generation view straightforwardly.
+I regard this as eminently effective methodologically (see also Lang et al., 1991; Carstensen, 2001) and can definitely recommend it, especially in the field of language and computation with its vast amount of related approaches on different levels and in different disciplines (linguistics, computational linguistics, AI, logic, and computer science).